 - Ensure backup power for sump pumps, which remove accumulated water.

-- Add, clean, or repair valves for sewer lines.
+- Add, clean, or repair sewer line valves.

-- Move vehicles located in lower-lying areas to higher ground.
+- Elevate electrical equipment and move vehicles from lower-lying areas to higher ground.

 - Collaborate with local emergency management personnel and first responders to get updated road closures and damage assessments.

 - Communicate with transportation departments about low-water crossings along bus routes.
 Identify alternate routes or transportation options to avoid those areas.

 - Tell staff and students to avoid walking and driving in or near flood waters.
 Nobody should drive around barricades.
 It’s against the law and it may be deadly.
 Each year, more deaths occur due to flooding than any other severe weather-related hazard because people underestimate the force and power of water.